-Mostly, we separate sales planning and performance management along these lines: planning is what you do before the year begins and performance management is part of your day-to-day activity.
+Mostly, we separate sales planning and sales performance management (SPM) along these lines: planning is what you do before the year begins and performance management is part of your day-to-day activity.

 With Anaplan for sales, these approaches shift.
 As I explained at Hub 2018, when you implement Connected Planning, sales planning and performance management become two sides of the same coin.
 Ultimately, they feed into each other, so that your future plans inform the way you manage in the present, and managing performance in the present becomes a way of planning for the future.
 Here is a clip from the presentation:

 At bottom, your ultimate goal is to meet your company’s annual operating plan (AOP) targets.
 In sales performance management (SPM), this means effectively managing your territories, accounts, and pipeline.
 Doing this, in turn, means thinking about three things: sales planning, sales incentives, and sales insights.

 At Anaplan, we link these three sub-journeys, providing an end-to-end solution that covers their many use-cases.
 We call it the “sales pitchfork.”